evanmschultz/fenec_dev/docs/Models.md

 # 🏗️ Fenec Models

 The models in Fenec are the core structures used to represent and handle code blocks within a project.
 They play a crucial role in parsing projects, storing information in both vector and graph databases, and facilitating code analysis and interaction.
+Due to the recent decision to use ChromaDB as the primary database (a single source of truth), the current model structure is less than optimal and a temporary stop gap.
+We welcome any suggestions for improvement.

 ## 🌟 Features

 -   📊 Hierarchical representation of code structures
 -   🔗 Support for various code block types (modules, classes, functions, etc.)
--   🧠 Integration with AI services for code summarization
+-   🧠 Integration with and use by AI services for code summarization
--   🔄 Conversion methods for database storage and retrieval
+-   🔄 Conversion methods for ChromaDB storage and retrieval
--   🧩 Extensible design for future enhancements

 > **NOTE:** The models in Fenec are internal structures used for code analysis and are not intended for direct interaction by end-users.
 They are designed to be used by Fenec's code analysis pipeline to parse, store, and analyze code structures.
 The documentation is provided for reference and internal development purposes and should be used for diagnosing issues, extending Fenec's functionality, or gaining a better understanding of how Fenec works.

+> **IMPORTANT:** Due to time constraints and the need to quickly adapt to using ChromaDB as a single source of truth, the current model structure may not be optimal.
+We welcome any suggestions for improvement.
+If you have ideas for better ways to structure these models or to work with ChromaDB's limitations, or if you think a different database should be added as a single source of truth, please open an issue or submit a pull request.
+Your contributions can help shape the future of Fenec!

 ## 🧩 Core Components